Bhaskar-JR/Bhaskar-JR.github.io/Pages/ML Projects/Credit Screening/Credit Screening_02.md

                         <td id="T_35579_row8_col6" class="data row8 col6" >0.8789</td>
                         <td id="T_35579_row8_col7" class="data row8 col7" >0.8949</td>
             </tr>
     </tbody></table>

 # Model Validation using K-Fold CrossValidation

-We will be iterating through the individual pipelines within the pipeline list specifically for k-fold cross-validation.
+We will be iterating through the **individual pipelines** within the **pipeline list** specifically for k-fold cross-validation.
 In each iteration :
-- We will doing 10 fold stratified cross-validation on Train data using cross_val_score and specifying the composite model/estimator.
+- We will doing [**10 fold stratified CV**](https://scikit-learn.org/stable/modules/cross_validation.html#cross-validation) on Train data using [**cross_val_score**](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.cross_val_score.html?highlight=cross_val_score#sklearn.model_selection.cross_val_score) and specifying the composite model/estimator.
 The scoring used in cross_val_score is 'accuracy'.
 - The scores will be extracted and stored in a dictionary.
-Once an entire loop of training and testing of each model within the pipeline list is completed, the dictionary will be converted into a dataframe and a plot to compare the results from the different classifier models.
+Once an entire loop of **training and testing** of each model within the pipeline list is completed, the dictionary will be converted into a dataframe and a plot to compare the results from the different classifier models.

 ```python
 # Test options and evaluation metric